Number: 1.9.1 | Procedure Name: Student-Initiated Withdrawals |

 The student must work with a Counseling Services staff member to provide a clear explanation of what, according to the College, qualifies the request for medical withdrawal for an appeal.
 The student should be as specific as possible and attach documentation to support the appeal request.
 The name of the staff member assisting the student is required on the Medical Withdrawal Appeal form, which is provided by Counseling Services.

-2. Upon receipt of the appeal, the Vice President, Chief Student Services Officer will review the appeal based on the allowable circumstance(s) cited.
-If the Vice President determines that the medical withdrawal decision is not eligible for appeal, they will communicate their decision in writing to the student and the Dean of Student Development and Support within ten (10) working days.
+Step 2.
+Upon receipt of the appeal, the Vice President, Chief Student Services Officer will review the appeal based on the allowable circumstance(s) cited.
+If the Vice President determines that the medical withdrawal decision is not eligible for appeal, they will communicate their decision in writing to the student and the Dean of Student Services within ten (10) working days.
 If they determine that the medical withdrawal decision is eligible for appeal, they will conduct an appeal investigation and render a final decision within ten (10) working days of receiving the appeal.
 During this time, the Vice President has the option of requesting additional information or documentation from any party involved in the medical withdrawal decision if they feel that the information or documentation will aid in their ability to reach a final decision.
 The Vice President will communicate their decision in writing to the student and the Dean.
 If the appeal is approved, a copy of the decision will also be sent to Admissions, Registration, and Records.
 The Vice President’s decision is final; no further appeal is allowed.
 The Vice President documents and maintains all records related to the appeal.

 Military Withdrawal